 Instructions

-- Turn on the electric skillet to high heat (400°F); brown chops on both sides.
+- Turn on the electric skillet to high heat (400°F).
 This is optional, but I like to brush 1 tablespoon of cooking oil onto the skillet prior to frying.

 Equipment